How much do walk-in tubs cost?

 Installing a walk-in tub takes 1 to 2 days, depending on the site conditions, layout, plumbing and electrical outputs, and local code requirements.
 Most installations take 1 day if no major bathroom remodeling is required.

 Walk-in tubs typically have a limited 10 to 15-year warranty on the bathtub, 5 to-10 year warranty on the tub components, and a lifetime warranty on the door seal and some fixtures.
-Warranty coverage varies depending on the manufacturer.

 Installing a walk-in tub requires plumbing, electrical, and construction expertise.
 Before hiring a contractor, be sure to: